Last updated Jun 20, 2019

 The time when you collect a lease application is usually the time when you also collect a screening fee.
 This may sound like a simple practice, but there are a few really important factors to consider as you collect screening fees.
-It’s pretty easy to miss a detail and do something wrong.
-So when you collect a tenant application form, be sure you’re also handling screening fees the right way.
+When you collect a tenant application form, be sure you’re also handling screening fees the right way.

 1. Overcharging.
 Make sure you know the maximum allowed screening fee for your state and do not charge the tenant more than that amount.
-In California, the maximum screening fee you can charge for 2018 is $49.12.
+In California, the maximum screening fee you can charge for 2019 is $50.94 per California Civil Code 1950.6 .
 Keep an eye out for changes and make sure you educate yourself on how much you can rightfully charge.

 3. Charging couples a discounted fee.
 Many agents/owners we speak with tend to charge couples a discounted screening fee compared to the full price they normally charge.
 For example, they may charge $30 per applicant, but only $45 total to screen a couple.
-This may sound like a nice thing to do for couples, but in reality, they’re actually discriminating against single people (which is against the law).
+This may sound like a nice thing to do for couples, but in reality, they’re likely unlawfully discriminating against single people.
 Make sure that you treat all applicants the same way regardless of their marital or familial status.

 5. Not providing a copy upon request.
 Many states require that you provide a copy of any screening report ran if an applicant requests them.
 If you receive such a request from an applicant, make sure you look into it and provide a copy of all reports ran in a timely manner.